BeataWereszczynska/square_img_fragments/README.md

 This little project is inspired by a recruitment task of a company that wished to remain anonymous.
 The task was to:

 1. write a code that saves a specified number of random unique square fragments of a given image.
-2. The fragments were to be located inside or outside defined bounding box (depending on a value of parameter assigned).
+2. The fragments were to be located inside or outside defined bounding box (depending on a value of a parameter assigned).
 3. The fragments had to be smaller than bounding box to be able to fit in it.
 4. The fragments were to be saved as jpg files in newly created output folder.
 5. Before saving, the existing output folder was to be deleted with its content and created again.